NaokiMiyanaga/ietf-network-schema/README .md

 ## Overview

-This repository provides a **JSON Schema based on IETF network models**, sample YAML data, validation scripts, and a lightweight CMDB environment for RAG (Retrieval-Augmented Generation).
+This repository provides a **JSON Schema based on IETF network models**, sample YAML data, validation scripts, and a lightweight CMDB environment .
 Operational attributes (`operational:*`) are integrated from CMDB, enabling the use of IETF YANG models as JSON Schema.

 ---